weibeld/japanese-notes/books/grammar-books.md

 - Example sentences quite complicated
 - More limited than [A Dictionary of Japanese Particles](#a-dictionary-of-japanese-particles)

+❌ Not useful

+- Use [A Dictionary of Basic Japanese Grammar](#a-dictionary-of-basic-japanese-grammar) instead, which contains the same information in a better presented way.

 ### How to Tell the Difference between Japanese Particles

 | Property                  | Value                                                                      |